 4. 2019 Toyota Land Cruiser

 Don’t get us wrong; we aren’t opposed to the Land Cruiser.
 It’s a decent SUV and offers everything you need.
 What we do resist is the price.
 Starting at 85k is just ridiculous for what you receive.
 There’s really nothing special to set it apart from a $40,000 SUV.
-That’s why you aren’t going to see an overwhelming amount of this expensive SUV on the roads.
+That’s why you aren’t going to see an overwhelming amount of this big-budget SUV on the roads.

 The SUV isn’t just ordinary looking, but there’s nothing special about its performance either.
 On top of that, the back seat is slightly cramped and it’s not at all aerodynamic.
 We also aren’t fond of the lack of trunk space.
-Sure, it performs well off-road, but you can get that from many other SUVs at half the price.
+Sure, it performs well off-road, but you can get that from many other SUVs at half the base price.

 5. 2015 Mercedes-Benz GL-Class GL63 AMG

-This is one of the most expensive SUVs from the past few years, and there’s plenty to be found online.
+This is one of the most expensive models from the past few years, and there’s plenty to be found online.
 Even though it’s a few years old, the price continues to stay high, but it’s simply not worth it.
 Not only does it disappoint from an appearance standpoint, but it also doesn’t feature anything special inside.

 If you want to invest in one of the most expensive SUVs on the market, make sure you read your reviews carefully.
 Just because the price is high doesn’t mean it has everything you want.
 Many times, you’re simply paying for a name even if that company doesn’t deliver the performance, options, or appearance.
 If you’re going to spend 100k or more on an SUV, it better be well worth it.